Your Bike Seat Is the Problem—Here's How to Fix It

-If you’ve ever cut a ride short because of throbbing discomfort downstairs, you know the feeling.
-You’re not just sore-you’re frustrated.
-But what if I told you the problem might not be your body, but your bike seat?
+If you've ever cut a ride short because of throbbing discomfort downstairs, you know the feeling.
+You're not just sore—you're frustrated.
+But what if the problem isn't your body, but your bike seat?

 For decades, cyclists have been sold the same old fixes: thicker padding, deeper grooves, or miracle creams.
 But what if the real issue is that most saddles are designed all wrong for human anatomy—especially if you're dealing with hemorrhoids?